 The most popular CDN for importing npm modules as Deno packages is esm.sh.
 You can import any package from npm using the following format:

-import { createClient } from "https://esm.sh/@supabase/supabase-js@2";
+import {createClient} from "https://esm.sh/@supabase/supabase-js@2";

-To clean up some of your inputs and help manage versions a bit better, you can create an import_map.json file located at ./supabase/functions/import_map.json
+To clean up some of your inputs and help manage versions a bit better, you can create an import_map.json file located at ./supabase/functions/import_map.json.
+This will allow you to import your dependencies like so:

 // supabase/functions/import_map.json